ThePhaseless/MediaCompose/README.md

 ### Security Info

-API keys are the same every for everyone, so it's not recommended to use outside of your local network.
+API keys are the same every for everyone who use this repo, so it's not recommended to use outside of your local network.
 If you want to do so, i recommend resetting every API key in every app and updating them in appropriate settings.

 To run with .env file use command next in folder with `docker-compose.yml`: